slsa-framework/slsa/CONTRIBUTING.md

 addition we prefer to keep our Markdown documents wrapped at 80 columns (though this is not currently enforced).

-### Review and approval

-All changes require peer review through GitHub's pull request feature.

-Review process:
+### Pull request conventions

+[pull request conventions]: #pull-request-conventions

-1. Ensure the PR title and description meet the following guidelines:
+PRs are expected to meet the following conventions:

     -   PR title is of the form `<tag>: <title>`, where `<tag>` is one of the values in the table below.